Kalaviṅka: In Chinese art

 In Chinese mural art, it is portrayed as a human-headed, bird-bodied being.
 In the murals of Dunhuang (敦煌) they appear as figures both dancing and playing music.

 In Japanese art

 A well-known example is the pair of kalaviṅka carved in openwork (sukashibori) onto a Buddhist hanging ornament called the keman, used in the golden hall of Chūson-ji temple in Iwate Prefecture.
 The kalaviṅka from this ornament was commemorated on a 120-yen definitive stamp issued Nov.
 1, 1962.
-The pose and general appearance on this piece is similar to the ones seen on the octagonal pedestal of the same temple (pictured right).
+The pose and general appearance of this piece are similar to the ones seen on the octagonal pedestal of the same temple (pictured right).